 All students, including those in Preschool and Junior Kindergarten "Lunch Bunch", must bring lunch from home in their own lightweight insulated bags or boxes.
 Lunches may not be shared and items should be those that the child can open on his/her own or with minimal adult assistance.
 Milk may be purchased through the school by completing the Milk Order Form.
 Please do not send fast food, carbonated beverages, or candy in your child's lunch box.
-In addition, due to the high sodium and sugar content, Lunchables are not recommended.
 If a lunch is forgotten, the child will be given an opportunity to telephone a parent to request that the lunch box - not fast food - be brought to the school.
 In the event this is not possible, the school will provide the child with a replacement.

 In order to minimize trash and to set an environmentally responsible example for our students, we encourage parents to use reusable containers when packing their child's lunch.
-We will ask the students to recycle and compost any of their lunch that is not reusable.
 We also encourage students to take home items that they say they do not like so parents can see what is not eaten and discuss this with their child.